5 Reasons to Choose a Boys' School

 1. Boys learn differently from girls.

-There is now a recognized body of research which posits that boys do learn differently from girls.
+There is now a recognized body of research that posits that boys do learn differently from girls.
 Read books such as Boys and Girls Learn Differently! by Michael Gurian to understand that line of thinking.
-Teachers in a boys' school understand how a boy learns and as a result are quite successful in implementing the special teaching techniques required to achieve optimal results.
+Teachers in a boys' school understand how a boy learns and, as a result, are quite successful in implementing the special teaching techniques required to achieve optimal results.

 This video offers an overview of McCallie School in Chattanooga, Tennessee.